-The author doing an engine room check with infrared thermometer gun (note ear muffs for sound protection).
+Left, the author doing an engine room check with infrared thermometer gun (note ear muffs for sound protection).
+Below, dry erase boards are a simple way to keep track of engine room maintenance.

 Engine room temperature checklist

 It is also important to develop an engine room temperature checklist spreadsheet.
 To conduct a safe check you should don safety goggles, ear muffs and knee pads, bringing an infrared thermometer (IRT) gun and a clip board to record your inspection.
 I like to take a bright pen and make a small circle on the surface of the machinery parts I want to log details for and then record the temperatures I get from the IRT gun (always shooting the same spot and at a close range no greater than six inches away) on the spreadsheet to keep track of trends and see what the normal operating values are.
 The engine room temperature checklist should also include visual items to track like belt chafe, oil and fuel drips under the engine, needle gauge on fire suppression, engine mounts slipping, bilge level, etc. I recommend doing an engine room check walk-through every hour on the hour until you really know your boat, then you can relax and do one every three or four hours as you change watch.
 Break down your list by area in a logical progression from bow to stern covering port and starboard.
 I also recommend a dry erase board as an easy way to keep records and remember maintenance projects.